-Sir Patrick Stewart will be back as Admiral Jean-Luc Picard.
-Even though he’s 79-years-old the actor seems ready to work and the production seems willing to work with the frailness of his age.
+Either Sir Patrick Stewart will be back as Admiral Jean-Luc Picard or the show will be cancelled.
+There’s no middle ground here.
+Even though he’s 79-years-old the actor seems able to work and the production seems willing to work with the frailness of his age.

 Santiago Cabrera seems like a lock to return as Chris Rios, captain of the La Sirena.
 Rios and his identical holograms were the real breakout new characters of the previous season, expect his role to be expanded in Star Trek: Picard season 2, if the show’s writers have any sense.